The Steinbach House

 The doors, windows and shutters, which were made in France and sent to Castroville in February 2002, were installed by 10 volunteer Alsatian craftsmen during the following month.
 Alsatian furniture and other items were donated by individuals from Alsace and placed inside the house, which opened to the public as a tourism and cultural center following the April 8, 2002 Grand Opening.

-The Steinbach House is available for viewing on Monday 9 am--5 pm; Wednesday, Thursday and Friday 9 am--5 pm; Saturday 10 am--4 pm; and Sunday 11 am--3 pm.
-The center will be available by appointment on Tuesdays.
-Group Tours are also available for appointment.
+The Steinbach House is available for viewing on Monday - Friday 9 am--5 pm; Saturday 10 am--4 pm; and Sunday 11 am--3 pm.

 The Steinbach Haus is a Tourism Center run by the Castroville Area Economic Development Council.